ynotdraw/example-eslint-plugin/README.md

 ## Testing

 If you're using only JavaScript, you can use Node's built-in [test runner](https://nodejs.org/api/test.html).
 I ended up using vitest due to familiarity with it already and since I'm using TypeScript.
+It doesn't require me to compile to JavaScript, I can simply point it to my test files and it just works.
+That's nice.

 Adding tests is really important to ensure your rules are doing what you expect them to.
 Especially if you have `fix` functions defined.